Barca-Koseoglu/CS50-Introduction-to-Artificial-Intelligence-with-Python-Articles/Lecture-2/README.md

 P(C|rain) = P(C,rain)/P(rain).
 The comma and AND can be used interchangeably.
 Dividing by the P of rain is just some numerical constant.
 Oftentimes, we can just not worry about what the exact value of it is and just know that it is a constant value.
 Sometimes we can just represent it as alpha (a): aP(C, rain).
 We just simplified 1/P(rain) into a constant, which is a.
 So P(C|rain) is proportional to aP(C,rain). a<.08, .02>.
 We know that probabilities must add up to 1.
 In this case, they add up to .1; that's where our alpha comes in. we can figure out what alpha is by making it so that a(.1) = 1, so alpha is 10.
 Multiplying both number by 10 gives us <.8, .2>.

 ## Probability Rules

+**Negation**: P(!a) = 1 - P(a).
+What's the probablitiy of event a NOT happening.
+It happens or it doesn't and adding up those porbabilities must give you 1.

+**Inclusion-exclusion**: P(a v b) = P(a) + P(b) - P(a ^ b).
+For example, what's the probability of rolling a 6 with the red dice or blue dice?
+Noramally, you'd think it's just adding them together, but actually you're overcounting.
+If red and blue both roll 6, then it we would be counting it as 2 instead of 1.

+**Margenalization**: P(a) = P(a,b) + P(a, !b).
+Given a variable called b we don't know much about, we know it either happens or doesn't happen.
+So in order to calculate the probability of a, either a happens and b happens or a happens and b doesn't happen.

+Sometime b might not just be an event that did or didn't happen, it could be a broader probability distribution where there are multiple possible values.
+So we don't just sum up b and not b, we sum up all the other possible values it could take on.

+$$P(X = x_i) = \sum_{j}^{} P(X = x_i, Y = y_i$$

+If we have two random variable, x and y, the probability that x is equal to some value x<sub>i</sub> (which is some value that the variable will take on), then we sum up over j, where j is all the possible values that y can take on.
+It's essentially the same as the other formula.
+It finds the probability of x based on x and all values of y summed up.

+Here's an example: